nmshd/documentation/_docs_integrate/share-attribute-with-peer.md

 # End automatic generation
 ---

-There are many situations in which an Identity wants to share an own [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) or a [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) with another Identity, for example:
+There are many situations in which an Identity wants to share an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) or a [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) with another Identity, for example:

 - A university wants to give a student the street address of its student administration so that they can send it documents by post.
 - An organization wants to share its email address with its members in order to be able to receive emails from them.
 - A company wants to share the customer number of one of its customers with another company.

-In this guide, we explain how a Connector, hereinafter referred to as the Sender, can share an own [Attribute]({% link _docs_integrate/data-model-overview.md %}#attributes) with another Connector, the so-called Recipient.
+In this guide, we explain how a Connector, hereinafter referred to as the Sender, can share an [Attribute]({% link _docs_integrate/data-model-overview.md %}#attributes) with another Connector, the so-called Recipient.
 Since understanding this sharing process requires knowledge about [Requests]({% link _docs_integrate/data-model-overview.md %}#request) and how to use them in general, you should take a look at our [Request and Response introduction]({% link _docs_integrate/request-and-response-introduction.md %}) before continuing reading this guide.

-Please note that the general procedure is the same if the Connector wants to share an own Attribute with an App user instead of another Connector.
+Please note that the general procedure is the same if the Connector wants to share an Attribute with an App user instead of another Connector.
 For reasons of clarity, this guide focuses on the sharing process with two Connectors.
 {: .notice--info}

 ## Request for sharing Attributes

-The Sender wants to share an own Attribute with the Recipient.
+The Sender wants to share an Attribute with the Recipient.
 To do this, the Sender must first create a suitable Request, which it can then send to the Recipient.
 In the following subsections, we describe the general appearance of a Request for sharing Attributes.

 ### Role of ShareAttributeRequestItem